revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 This is about turning the centre of the world into a gladiatorial match You may be our last chance, you are strong

-Face changes, kana, another golden armour, shadow bathed in darkness, twin purple eyes
+Face changes, kana, another golden armour, shadow bathed in darkness, twin purple eyes female voice "who are you"